asift91/Manual_Migration/option2.md

 ## Prerequisites
-- If the predefined templates does not match with on-prem configuration then on-prem Moodle has to be upgraded to more recent versions.
+- If the predefined templates do not match with On-Premise configuration then On-Premise Moodle has to be upgraded to more recent versions.
-- Must have access to the OnPrem servers to take backup of Moodle and database/configurations.
+- Must have access to the On-Premise servers to take backup of Moodle and database/configurations.
 - Should have a Azure subscription and the Azure Blob storage created before migration.
-- Azure cli should be installed in onprem to use AZCOPY
+- Azure cli should be installed in On-Premise to use AZCOPY
 - This migration activity installs the following Softwares with supported versions.
     - Ubuntu 16.04 LTS
     - Nginx web server 1.10.3